Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Introduction

 \section{Introduction}

-Thermal properties of materials are of crucial importance for optimizing thermal management in nanoscale device, with as key material property the thermal conductivity.\cite{Shi.2015} The thermal conductivity is typically determined by monitoring the response of the sample temperature to a local heat source, in combination with an analytical or numerical model.
-For instance, for bulk materials, the well-known 3$\omega$ technique\cite{Corbino.1910,Corbino.1911} is used, while for nanoscale materials methods such micro-bridge thermometry\cite{Seol.2010} and micro-Raman spectroscopy\cite{Soini.2010} provide the thermal conductivity of the material under study.
-However, with these methods, only an average thermal conductivity value is obtained.
-For going beyond this mean material property value, approaches mapping the temperature distribution in the sample are required.
-A range of techniques have been developed for nanoscale thermometry, such as time-domain thermoreflectance\cite{Ziabari.2018}, Raman spectroscopy\cite{Balandin.2008, Ghosh.2008}, scanning thermal probe microscopy\cite{Majumdar.,Kim.2012,Menges.2016}, polymer imprint thermal mapping\cite{Kinkhabwala.2016} and electron energy loss spectroscopy\cite{Mecklenburg.2015}, providing means to locally map the sample temperature.
-Temperature mapping has recently also gained particular interest to investigate heat flows in various transport regimes.
-For example, a crossover from ballistic to diffusive thermal transport has been observed experimentally\cite{ElSachat.2019}, and predictions have been made for the emergence of viscous flows once heat transport enters the Poisseuille and Ziman regime.\cite{Fugallo.2014, Cepellotti.2015, Simoncelli.2020}
+Thermal properties of materials are of crucial importance for optimizing heat management in nanoscale devices, with the thermal conductivity as key material property.\cite{Shi.2015,Song.2018} The thermal conductivity is typically determined by monitoring the sample temperature and/or heat flow in response to a local heat source, in combination with an analytical expression or a numerical model.
+For instance, for bulk materials, the well-known 3$\omega$ technique\cite{Corbino.1910,Corbino.1911} is used, while for nanoscale materials, methods such as the thermal bridge method \cite{Seol.2010,Swinkels.2015,Yazji.2016} and micro-Raman spectroscopy\cite{Deshpande.2009,Soini.2010,Reparaz.2014,Neogi.2015} provide the thermal conductivity of the material.